Bring the joy of birding to children of all ages!

 |

-How can we find more birds at our school?
-Some ideas to find more birds include:
+How can we find more birds at our school, yard, or local park?
+Some ways to find more birds include:

 - recruit new teammates - more eyes always helps!

-Another way of finding more birds is to attract new birds to your school.
+Another way of finding more birds is to attract new birds to your yard.
 You can do this by:

 - putting up bird feeders